Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Prime the new shock absorber on Twingo 2

-Slide the shock absorber rod 3 or 4 times over its entire stroke
+Slide the shock rod 3 or 4 times over its entire stroke

 Op 27

-Remove the nut located on the shock absorber rod.
+Remove the nut located on the shock rod.
 Unscrew by hand.

-This nut is unnecessary because it is also included in the front suspension cup kit.
+This nut is unnecessary because it is also included in the strut upper mount kit.

-This nut is unnecessary because it is also included in the front suspension cup kit.
+This nut is unnecessary because it is also included in the strut upper mount kit.

 Op 28

-Slide the shock absorber rod upwards.
+Slide the shock rod upwards.
 Pull by hand.

 Front Twingo 2 shock absorber with its protection